arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 * Perform astral projection or interact with ephemeral entities.

 __On a miss__, choose one anyways but something goes wrong, __mark experience__.

+Whenever this mystery grants skills, traits or properties, the subject that receives controls them.

 ### Channelling Rites